amnshrestha/openFace-mac-installation-wiki/Home.md

 # Final remarks

 I did my best to make sure that the code runs out of the box but there are always issues and I would be grateful for your understanding that this is research code and not a commercial level product.
-However, if you encounter any problems/bugs/issues please contact me on github or by emailing me at Tadas.Baltrusaitis@cl.cam.ac.uk for any bug reports/questions/suggestions.
+However, if you encounter any problems/bugs/issues please contact me on github for any bug reports/questions/suggestions.

 # Copyright

 Copyright can be found in the Copyright.txt

-You have to respect boost, TBB, dlib, and OpenCV licenses.
+You have to respect boost, TBB, dlib, OpenBLAS, and OpenCV licenses.